TRT for Men, Everything You Need to Know

 Why TRT Might Be Good For You

 One of the sure ways to know if TRT is suitable for you or not is through bloodwork.
-This helps to evaluate the total testosterone levels in the body before you are put under treatment.
-So it boils down to assessing your current red blood cell count as well as testosterone levels before determining the right testosterone replacement therapy treatment for you.
-In some cases, patients are treated depending on the range they fall on.
-This might be inaccurate and you might fall higher or lower than that range, or even have normal testosterone levels.
+This helps evaluate the total testosterone levels in the body before you are treated.
+So it boils down to assessing your current red blood cell count and testosterone levels before determining the proper testosterone replacement therapy treatment.

 Why TRT Might Not Be Good For You